THE CHINESE LADY

 345 Carlaw Ave, Toronto, ON M4M 2T1

-Afong Moy is 14 years old when she’s brought to the United States from Guangzhou Province in 1834.
-Purportedly the first Chinese woman to set foot on U.S. soil, she has been put on display for the American public as “The Chinese Lady.”
+Afong Moy is 14 years old when she’s brought to the United States from Guangzhou in 1834.
+Purportedly the first Chinese woman to set foot in the U.S., she has been put on display for the American public as “The Chinese Lady.”
 As the decades wear on, her celebrated sideshow comes to define and challenge her very sense of identity.
 Alternatingly dark, poetic, and whimsical, the play is a searing portrait of Western culture seen through the eyes of a young Chinese woman.

 A CANADIAN PREMIERE